hetmanskyi-cloud/AWS/terraform/README.md

 ### Updating WordPress

-- Updates are managed through the Git repository and deployment scripts.
+- WordPress installation and updates are managed through the Git repository and deployment scripts.
 - Push changes to the repository to trigger the deployment pipeline.
 - User data scripts and configurations are updated automatically with each deployment.
 - WordPress updates via the admin interface are also supported but version control is recommended through Git.